 Eyelid Surgery, or blepharoplasty, is a highly technical procedure that can help a patient combat various signs of aging.
-Often times, the patient will look years younger, appear more rejuvenated, and feel more confident about their appearance after this procedure.
+Oftentimes, the patient will look years younger, appear more rejuvenated, and feel more confident about his or her appearance after this procedure.

-The eyes are at the center of our appearance and the way we project our personality, and therefore the skin and tissue around the eyes plays a crucial role in the way we look and feel about ourselves.
+The eyes are at the center of our appearance and are the way we project our personality, so, of course, the skin and tissue around the eyes play a crucial role in the way we look and feel about ourselves.

-As we age, so does the skin around the upper and lower eyelids, and the resulting sagginess, puffiness, and overall droopy effect can cause you to appear years older than you are.
+As we age, so does the skin around the upper and lower eyelids; the resulting sagginess, puffiness, and overall droopy effect can cause you to appear years older than you are.
 It’s not uncommon for this excess tissue to eventually come to obstruct the vision, as well.
-Fortunately, eyelid surgery (blepharoplasty) is a surgical procedure that can rejuvenate the area around your eyes and consequently take years away from your entire appearance.
+Fortunately, eyelid surgery (blepharoplasty) is a surgical procedure that can rejuvenate the area around your eyes, thereby taking years off of your entire appearance.

 Deciding It’s Time for Eyelid Surgery in Seattle

 You may be an ideal candidate for blepharoplasty if you are 35 years or older, and the region around your eyes suffers from: